 So what can we do?
 Patty Wipfler explains how we can heal the deep fears that get in the way of our child’s good thinking and cause them to lash out aggressively in her book, Listen: Five Simple Tools to Meet Your Everyday Parenting Challenges.

-When we do this some of the feelings might bubble up that was behind the behaviour.
+When we do this some of the feelings might bubble up that was behind the behavior.

-For example, our child might cry, with frustration and anger, at the child who has the toy he wants, or who said something that made them cross.
+For example, our child might cry, with frustration and anger, at the child who has the toy they want, or who said something that made them cross.
 We can Staylisten to these feelings, knowing that every time we do so we prevent the likelihood of aggressive outbursts occurring.

 It might be that our child starts wriggling away from us and laughing, releasing the stress and upset they feel through giggles.
 Then we can use Playlistening to playfully set limits, providing we feel calm and can continue to keep everyone safe.
 By being playful we are not giving the message that aggression is okay.